The Absolute Best Cheesesteaks In America

 Boo's Philly Cheesesteaks - Los Angeles

 Boo's Philly Cheesesteaks in Los Angeles makes a cheesesteak "that should please the most demanding Philly ex-pat," according to Los Angeles Magazine.
-Boo's cheesesteak has been called "righteously traditional" by LA Weekly, who named it their "sandwich of the week" in 2012.
+Boo's cheesesteak has been called "righteously traditional" by LA Weekly, who named it the "sandwich of the week" in 2012.

 The reason for that authenticity comes from Boo's ties to the Philly region.
-The father of Boo's founder, Andrew Ahn, worked in a cheesesteak shop in the Germantown neighborhood of Philadelphia for years before opening his own shop in nearby New Jersey (via KTLA).
+The father of Boo's founder, Andrew Ahn, worked in a cheesesteak shop in the Germantown neighborhood of Philadelphia for years before opening his own shop in nearby New Jersey.
 His son eventually moved to California, where he noticed a lack of places to get a "real" Philly cheesesteak.
 As a result, he did everyone a favor and founded Boo's.

-Primanti Brothers - Pittsburgh
+Primanti Bros. - Pittsburgh

 In nearby Pittsburgh, The Groove Cheesesteak Co. was once celebrated for having one of the best cheesesteaks around (via Pittsburgh Magazine).
 In 2016, it was voted "Best Cheesesteak in Pennsylvania," in a poll hosted by USA Today, which came as a shock to the many cheesesteak lovers across the state.
-But since The Groove is now closed, Primanti Bros is now the go-to Pittsburgh spot.
+But since The Groove is now closed, Primanti Bros. is now the go-to Pittsburgh spot.
 Primanti's sandwich isn't a traditional cheesesteak, but it's a fun spin on the formula that's worth appreciating on its own merits.